 Mr. Zenner was named Chairman of the Board in May 2004 and has been a director since 2002.
 Mr. Zenner retired in 2001 from the position of President and Chief Executive Officer of Hoffmann-La Roche Inc., North America, based in Nutley, N.J.
 Mr. Zenner held various executive positions during his 32-year career with the company.
 Mr. Zenner is currently a member of the Board of Trustees of Creighton University and is Chairman of the Board of Trustees of Fairleigh Dickinson University.
 In addition, Mr. Zenner is the chairman of the board of directors of West Pharmaceutical Services, Inc. Until its sale in 2012, Mr. Zenner was a director of Par Pharmaceuticals, Inc. In 2010, he resigned from the boards of Geron Corporation, Xoma Ltd. and Exact Sciences, Inc. Until its sale in September 2009, Mr. Zenner was a director of CuraGen Corporation.
 He has a B.S./B.A. from Creighton University and an M.B.A. from Fairleigh Dickinson University.

 Mr. Barabe has been a director since November 2001.
-He also is a member of the Boards of Directors of Vigilant Biosciences, a private medical device company based in Fort Lauderdale, Florida, since November 2014, and Opexa Therapeutics, a biotechnology company based in Woodlands, Texas, since March 2014.
+He also is a member of the Boards of Directors of Vigilant Biosciences, a private medical device company based in Fort Lauderdale, Florida, since November 2014, Veeva Systems, Inc., a leader in cloud-based software for the life sciences industry in Pleasanton, California, since September 2015, and Selecta Biosciences, a clinical-stage biopharmaceutical company in Watertown, MA, since August 2016.
 Mr. Barabe also serves on the Board and Executive Committee of Project Open Hand, a San Francisco-based nonprofit providing meals to the elderly and ill.
+Previously Mr. Barabe served on the Board of Directors of Opexa Therapeutics, a biotechnology company based in Woodlands, Texas, from March 2014 until its acquisition in September 2017.
 Mr. Barabe retired in June 2013 from his position as Executive Vice President and Chief Financial Officer of Affymetrix, Inc. Previously, from July 2006 until March 2010, he was Senior Vice President and Chief Financial Officer of Human Genome Sciences, Inc. He was with Regent Medical Limited, a U.K.-based, privately owned, surgical supply company, where he was Chief Financial Officer, from 2004 to 2006.
 Mr. Barabe served with Novartis AG from 1982 through August 2004 in a succession of senior executive positions in finance and general management, most recently as the Chief Financial Officer of Sandoz GmbH, the generic pharmaceutical subsidiary of Novartis.
 Mr. Barabe received his B.B.A. degree from the University of Massachusetts (Amherst) and his M.B.A. degree from the University of Chicago.